system76/tech-docs/src/models/oryp6/internal-overview.md

 - CMOS battery connector is highlighted in cyan
 - Speakers are highlighted in light grey
 - Speaker connectors are highlighted in dark green
+- BIOS flash chip (U53), not highlighted, is above the M.2 SSD connectors

 ## Under-keyboard components and connectors: